getnokori/js-framework-examples/react/basic/README.md

 ### Create your query

-Within the lolaDB UI, create a `Source` within your `Hub` that connects to your database.
+Within the nokori UI, create a `Source` within your `Hub` that connects to your database.
 Create a `Query` that selects the data you want to display in your frontend application.
 You can use the following SQL statement:

 ```sql